-] Please Check all that are observed onsite are , Description Address and Description Possible Indication of UST Drains or Sumps 0dors Pits, Ponds, Lagoons Drums Stains or Corrosion Industrial Debris Breakthrough Vegetation Explanation Subject Site 2358 S Whipple St X Other: Onsite peeling of paint and debris throughout the site.
+- Pleas heck erve are) Description Address and Description Possible Indication of UST Drains or Sumps 0dors Pits, Ponds, Lagoons Drums Stains or Corrosion Industrial Debris Breakthrough Vegetation Explanation Subject Site 2358 S Whipple St X Other: Onsite peeling of paint and debris throughout the site.
 4+ ft of standing water in the basement.
 Adjoining North

-2 Using "Potential for Contamination of Shallow Aquifers" ISGS Circular 532. $^3 <$, \lor , \land , and > refer to East, South, North, and West, respectively.
+2 Using "Potential for Contamination of Shallow Aquifers" ISGS Circular 532.
+3 <, ∨, ∧, and > refer to East, South, North, and West, respectively.
 4 Based on visual or olfactory observations on January 16th, 2015 with site access.